hashicorp/design-system/website/docs/components/tooltip/partials/accessibility/accessibility.md

 ## Focus

 - When the trigger receives focus via keyboard, the tooltip shows.
-- When the user presses the ESC key, the tooltip dismisses and get removed from the screen.
+- When the user presses the ESC key, the tooltip dismisses and gets removed from the screen.

 ![Focus order within a simple Flyout](/assets/components/tooltip/tooltip-focus.png)